 What’s important in OTC drug addiction treatment is being sure to undertake the full continuum of care.
 Without successfully following through all of the alcohol rehab or drug rehab, addicts and alcoholics are often destined to return to active addiction.

 The full continuum of care refers to the multilevel approach to addiction treatment.
-By starting in higher levels of care, which contain more hands-on endeavors by the medical and clinical addiction professionals and slowly descending into lower levels (which have less intense medical/clinical intervention), you can allow yourself time to slowly regain personal freedom and responsibilities.
+By starting in higher levels of care, which contain more hands-on endeavors by the medical and clinical addiction professionals and slowly descending into lower levels (which have less intensive medical/clinical intervention), you can allow yourself time to slowly regain personal freedom and responsibilities.
 By doing so, you can avoid overwhelming yourself too early in recovery and ultimately relapse.

 The first step in the full continuum of care, detox is one of the most important stages of OTC drug addiction treatment.
 While OTC drugs are not physically addictive, meaning the body and brain do not develop a dependence on them, they are still psychologically addictive and can cause some intense health issues.

 Many people who struggle with OTC drug addiction also engage in poly-drug use or using more than one substance at a time.
-In these cases, many times the person is using another substance that is physically addictive and requires medical detox services to overcome the potential withdrawal symptoms associated with their poly-drug use.
+In these cases, many times, the person is using another substance that is physically addictive and requires medical detox services to overcome the potential withdrawal symptoms associated with their poly-drug use.

 Whatever the case may be, detox is important since the overall goal is to provide medical stabilization to patients.
 Since abusing OTC drugs can cause a slew of health problems, getting hands-on medical care is crucial when attempting to stop using.

 When you arrive at detox, you’ll be seen and assessed by the medical team.
-Detoxes possess a full medical staff, which consists of doctors, nurses, and other medical support staff members.
+Detoxes possess full medical staff, which consists of doctors, nurses, and other medical support staff members.
 The attending physician will conduct an overall assessment of your OTC drug addiction and physical health.

 Upon completing your assessment, an individualized medical detox plan will be formulated and implemented for you.
 Detox plans often include different detox medications that combat detox side effects and specific therapy methods designed to meet your personal needs.